abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 further.
 But then, without even being aware of it, through a host of minor decisions, he manages to put into place various minor conditions that make the murder a real possibility.
-He goes from thinking the murder ridiculous, to feeling like he has no choice in the matter—he has to commit the act—and he does.
-It's like setting in motion an avalanche: a little movement here, a little there, doing this, doing that—then all of a sudden those seemingly minor conditions come together and produce a catastrophic result.
+He goes from thinking the murder ridiculous, to feeling like he has no choice in the matter---he has to commit the act---and he does.
+It's like setting in motion an
+avalanche: a little movement here, a little there, doing this, doing that---then all of a sudden those seemingly minor conditions come together and produce a catastrophic result.

 So it behooves us to reflect on the little choices we make, the small, moment-by-moment decisions triggered throughout the day by the various situations we find ourselves in.
 This reflection is intended to encourage us to be more circumspect about all those small choices.
 We need to remember the causative potential of a choice we make in a moment of heedlessness.
-It might seem like a small matter—and it might indeed *be* a small matter—but when coupled with other small matters, the cumulative effect can have a great impact.
+It might seem like a small matter---and it might indeed *be* a small matter---but when coupled with other small matters, the cumulative effect can have a great impact.
 We can feel that external circumstances have trapped us into making a big decision in which we have no choice.
 But external circumstances aren't the culprits.
 We are.